2020s in music: Highlights (2020 to late 2022)

+North America

 Pop

-Taylor Swift, Justin Bieber, Olivia Rodrigo, Harry Styles, Doja Cat, the Weeknd, Billie Eilish, Dua Lipa, and Lil Nas X are some of the best-selling pop artists of the decade.
-Several music executives and journalists projected Adele's 30 to sell over a million albums in its opening week in the US.
-However, when the album fell short of the one-million mark, selling 692,000 albums, The New York Times asked "if Adele couldn't sell more than a million albums in a single week, could any artist?"
-In October 2022, Swift's Midnights (2022) opened with over 1.1 million pure albums, with Rolling Stone asserting that Swift "has once again moved the goalposts regarding what the music industry can see as possible from a major pop star".
-Pop music continued to be successful in the 2020s, propelled by albums like Midnights, Sour, After Hours, Future Nostalgia, and Renaissance, the first of which found an exemplary, ubiquitous success across all formats of music consumption "unseen" since the 1990s.
+At the beginning of the 2020s, Taylor Swift, Ariana Grande, Justin Bieber, Olivia Rodrigo, Harry Styles, Bruno Mars, Doja Cat, the Weeknd, Billie Eilish, Dua Lipa, and Lil Nas X emerged as some of the top-selling pop contemporary acts.
+In the early years of the decade, several music executives and journalists projected Adele's album 30 to sell over a million copies in its opening week in the US.
+However, when the album sold 692,000 copies instead, The New York Times questioned, "If Adele couldn't sell more than a million albums in a single week, could any artist?"
+In October 2022, Taylor Swift's Midnights debuted with over 1.1 million pure album sales, leading Rolling Stone to declare that Swift had "once again moved the goalposts regarding what the music industry can see as possible from a major pop star."

+Alongside these major stars, artists like Sabrina Carpenter, Charli XCX and Chappell Roan also gained popularity during this time, marking their own rise in the music scene.
+Although they were not as commercially dominant, they became increasingly influential within pop music culture.

+This period in pop music marked a time of remarkable success, with albums like Midnights, Sour, After Hours, Future Nostalgia, and Renaissance achieving widespread success, with Midnights standing out for its extraordinary, cross-format success—something not seen since the 1990s.